FengyiQuan/chord-file-sharing/README.md

 ## Usage

 The first node starts the ring should call `join` with no arguments first to create a new ring.
-The rest of the nodes should call `join` with any known nodes host and port to join the ring.
+The rest of the nodes should call `join` with any known node host and port to join the ring.

 ### Commands